|

 or don't complain.
 The farm operation comes first, and if

-it does not have a chance to profit, the land will eventually
+a farm does not have a chance to profit from agricultural or forestry operations, the land will eventually

 decline into ugly wasteland.
 All this is made very clear well